devCrowd-Team/fluent-cqrs/README.md

 # fluent-cqrs
-My TNG "The Next Generation" CQRS Framework for .Net Applications
+"The Next Generation" CQRS Framework for .Net applications

 ---

 Why fluent?
-Let's have a look at this:
+Just look at this:

     public class AwsomeCommandHandler
     {